 The sand provides a wonderful additional resistance to your surfer workout to further promote muscle growth and intensity, and of course, on the chance that the waves improve you can always snag your board from the car and hop in!

 If you need some surfer workout inspiration, we have got you covered with some of the best and most effective beach workout ideas specific to surfing.
+It is important that you stay hydrated during these routines, as hydration directly affects your body’s ability to recover.

 As with anything, you have to start with stretching to promote muscle growth, increase flexibility, and prevent injury.